h1777/3proxy/README.md

-You can also change the port, default is 3128 (OPTIONAL)
+You can also change the port, default is 3128 (OPTIONAL but you should change it)

     nano /etc/3proxy/3proxy.cfg